How to Get Rid of Rabbits (and Keep Them Away)

 #2 – Trap and Release

-Rabbit traps are some of the best ways to deal with a rabbit invasion but might take a bit of patience.
+Rabbit traps are some of the best ways to deal with a bunny invasion but might take a bit of patience.
 You can purchase live traps or even rent them from local pest control agencies.

 OxGord Live Animal Trap - Humane Catch & Release Large 32" Cage Best for Wild...